FilledStacks/dart_flutter_workshops/futures/01_what_is_a_future/instructions.md

 sum: 3
 ```

-This is synchronous.
-Each line completes before moving to the next.
-Now lets look at the `getWeather` function.
-It uses a type `Future`, How do you write code for that?
+This is a synchronous task.
+Each line of code completes before moving to the next.
+Now, lets look at the `getWeather()` function.
+It has the type `Future`, How do you get an actual value from this function?
 The answer is ...
 Not like the code above 🤯

 ## Your Turn